Skin Care Services Near Me: How to Choose the Right Spa

 How do I find trustworthy skin care services near me?
 Look for clear licensing, a real consultation process, strong sanitation practices, and realistic treatment promises.
 Reviews help, but policies and professionalism matter more.

-Should I choose a spa or a medspa?
+Should I choose a spa or a medical spa?
 Choose based on your goal and risk tolerance.
-For maintenance, hydration, and barrier support, a spa or licensed esthetician studio may be perfect.
-For stronger devices or more intensive procedures, a medspa with appropriate medical oversight can be a better fit.
+For maintenance, hydration, barrier support, acne care, and waxing, a licensed esthetician studio like Lumina Skin Sanctuary in Fort Myers may be perfect.
+For medical procedures, a medical spa with appropriate clinical oversight can be a better fit.

 What questions should I ask before booking a facial?
 Ask what the consultation includes, how the facial is customized, what products are used, what aftercare is required, and what results are realistic after one visit.